joe2mer/PSYC-5P02-2025/README.md

 ## Syllabus

 The most recent version of this course is fall of 2025.
-The syllabus is available to studnets on the course Brightspace page.
+The syllabus is available to students of the course Brightspace page.

 ## Lectures
-* [Slides](https://github.com/SMEmrich/PSYC-5P02-2025/tree/main/Slides) and Lesson Resources are oganized by lesson, each approximating to one week of class.
+* [Slides](https://github.com/SMEmrich/PSYC-5P02-2025/tree/main/Slides) and Lesson Resources are organized by lesson, each approximating to one week of class.

 ## Problem Sets